A.E.K. (sports club): Crest and colours

 Since the club's foundation AEK adopted the image of a double-headed eagle on a golden yellow background.
 The emblem and colours were chosen as a reminder for the lost homelands and they represent the club's historical ties to Constantinople.
 Its usage also survived as a decorative element in the Greek Orthodox Church, which was the inheritor of the Byzantine legacy during the Ottoman Empire, while it remained a popular symbol among Greeks.
 In modern Greece various variations of the two-headed eagles are used in Church flags (based on Byzantine flag patterns and heraldic emblems) and officially by the Hellenic Army; the bird found also its way into the Greek coat of arms for a brief period in 1925–1926.

-Departments
+Sport departments

 AEK is an amateur multi-sports club with the mission to create and advance as many sports as it is possible and its main professional and semiprofessional teams operate independently.

 The club has teams in many sports, including athletics, cycling, boxing, chess, fencing, table tennis, wrestling, weightlifting, gymnastics, swimming, water polo both male and female teams, rugby league, tennis, badminton, kickboxing, taekwondo, Brazilian jiu-jitsu, wheelchair basketball, and esports, but its most popular teams primarily compete in association football, basketball, volleyball, handball, and futsal.